-Before completing this form please read the guidance notes at the end of the form
+Before completing this form please read the guidance notes at the end of the form.
 If you are completing this form by hand please write legibly in block capitals.
-In all cases ensure that your answers are inside the boxes and written in black ink.
+In all cases ensure your answers are inside the boxes and written in black ink.
 Use additional sheets if necessary.
-You may wish to keep a copy of the completed form for your records.